parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 - The app scans multiple frames in real time and relays them from the smartphone camera to a port on the network.
 - The frames are sent as a HTTP stream to the server
+- The app has been made completely light-weight.
+All the computation takes place completely at the server end and the app is responsible solely for relaying video feed.

 ### Identification of the RC card from its background: